There are a number of criteria to consider when choosing mutual funds in which to invest.

 [T]he odds of beating an indexing strategy would look even worse if you figured in taxes and investors’ bad timing.

-Warren Buffett was quoted as saying in a press conference, “For a know-nothing investor, a low-cost index fund will beat professionally managed money. . . .
+Warren Buffett, a widely known and highly respected investor, was quoted as saying in a press conference, “For a know-nothing investor, a low-cost index fund will beat professionally managed money. . . .
 The gross performance may be the same, but the fees will eat into that compared to a good index fund, which is almost cost-free.”

 A newsletter published by the Vanguard family of mutual funds (summer 2007) noted that the manager of the endowment fund for Yale University has stated that he thinks people should invest in index funds, rather than attempting to invest on their own or in actively managed mutual funds.
 The newsletter goes on to say, “It’s a very strong statement from somebody who, in his professional life, does almost only active portfolio management.”